validatedpatterns/rag-llm-gitops/README.md

 To deploy a model that can requires an Hugging Face token, grab the [Hugging Face token](https://huggingface.co/settings/tokens) and accept the terms and conditions on the model page.
 Edit ~/values-secret-rag-llm-gitops.yaml to replace the `model Id` and the `Hugging Face` token.

-**IMPORTANT**: If you are using the default EDB Postgres database (recommended), you must add your EDB subscription token to the `values-secret.yaml` file:
+**IMPORTANT**: If you are using EDB Postgres for Kubernetes, you must add your EDB subscription token to the `values-secret.yaml` file:

 ```sh
 secrets: